Skip to main content

 Works with XML Too #

 If you need to work with XML files such as feeds or sitemaps, you can do this as well with the inspect_xml method.
-It works just like inspect_html, except that it can optionally take an extension argument (the default is xml).
+It works exactly like inspect_html, except that it can optionally take an extension argument (the default is xml).

 inspect_xml do |document, resource|